phanerka/link-stash/Coding/Getting started.md

 	- another one made by stupid me who likes to do things the hard way.
 Oh well.
 At least I put some additional info in there.
 	Just unzip the files and replace them in RW game folder.
 	If the game breaks on start: delete `Rain World\BepInEx\config\BepInEx.cfg` and restart the game.
 	If the game breaks on loading: some room that is added by *any* enabled mod wasn't baked properly.
-Refer to [[Region making TO-DOs#Region baking|this]] for proper baking instructions.
+Refer to [[Region making#Region baking|this]] for proper baking instructions.
 - [DnSpy](https://github.com/dnSpyEx/dnSpy)
 ### Things to learn
 [Technical Glossary](https://rainworld.miraheze.org/wiki/Technical_Glossary)